Piyush5784/Piyush5784/README.md

 # 👋 Hi there!
 I'm Piyush

 ## 📝 About Me
-I am Student of Guwahati University, interested in building Cool website using Javascript and its frameworks
+I am Student of computer science from Assam, interested in building Cool website using Javascript and its frameworks

 ## 🛠️ Technical Skills